gorhill/uBlock/README.md

 To benefit from uBlock Origin's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus). uBlock₀ will do [as well or better](#blocking) than most popular ad blockers.

+## Building

+To build and load an unpacked extension for development:

+1. Clone `uBlock-Safari` and [`uAssets`](https://github.com/uBlockOrigin/uAssets) into the same parent directory
+1. Run `./tools/make-safari.sh` in `uBlock-Safari`'s directory
+1. Install the unpacked extension through Safari's Extension Builder
+    1. In Safari, load the Extension Builder (Develop > Show Extension Builder)
+    1. Click the `+` button in the bottom left corner and "Add Extension"
+    1. Select `dist/build/uBlock.safariextension`
+    1. Click install and enter your password
+    1. You will have to reinstall from this panel every time you restart Safari

+> If you don't see a Develop menu in Safari, you can run
+> `defaults write com.apple.Safari IncludeDevelopMenu -bool true`
+> or go to Preferences > Advanced > Show Develop menu in menu bar.

 ## Release History

 See the [releases pages](https://github.com/el1t/uBlock-Safari/releases) for a history of releases and highlights for each release.

 ## Further Documentation

 Visit the upstream [uBlock Origin wiki](https://github.com/gorhill/uBlock/wiki) for further documentation.

 ## About